 Task One: Consequences Inventory

 For many addicts, addiction builds slowly over time, making it difficult to actually see how life has changed.
 Consequences that even a casual outside observer could readily identify as severe have gradually become the norm.
-Thus, the insanity of addiction looks perfectly ordinary to the addict.
+Thus, the insanity of addiction may look perfectly ordinary to the addict.
 The easiest way to break through the fog of addiction is to create a list of consequences related to the behavior.
-In creating your consequences inventory you should list as many items as possible, breaking the list down into the following categories:
+In creating your consequences inventory you should list as many items as possible, breaking the list down into the following categories:- Emotional Consequences: These may include hopelessness, despair, guilt, shame, remorse, depression, paranoia, anxiety, loss of self-esteem, loneliness, emotional exhaustion, fear of going insane, feeling like two people (living a double-life), suicidal thoughts, homicidal thoughts, fear of the future, and more.

 - Physical Consequences: These may include ulcers, high blood pressure, weight loss, weight gain, self-abuse (cutting, burning, etc.), unintentional injuries (falls, car wrecks, etc.), abuse by others, trouble sleeping or waking up, physical exhaustion, sexually transmitted diseases, attempted suicide, and more.